dhy2000/JarPacker/README.md

 # JarPacker

-An automatic tool to pack runnable jar from a source directory.
+An automatic tool to pack runnable jar from a Java source directory with **only one Main class**.

 Usage: